saifalbaghdadi/SAIF-Repo/README.md

 # I'm Saif Malkshahi

+## Who I am

+I am a junior Data Science at Becode and I am passionate about AI and Data.
+If I would have to describe my character, I would say that I am a little bit a mix of an introvert/extravert.
+I like to be surrounded with people but I also appreciate to be alone.
+I find it very important to make time for myself each day.
+To practice sport ( like Bodybuilding or Jogging ), enables that I can be with my own and take care of myself.
+I also enjoy to walk alone and listening to interesting podcasts at the same time.
+I can be funny and social but I need to feel comfortable with people first 😄

+Besides to do sport, in my free time I really like to read books and to go to event related to art (music events, exhibitions, etc.).
+I am also a big fan of technology, space science, artificial intelligence and everything related to them, and I can engage in a whole day's discussion on these topics.
+One of my favorite quotes is from physicist Carl Sagan:
+“Somewhere, something incredible is waiting to be known.”

 ## I'm just a normal person like everyone else 👋

 - 🔭 Previously, I was a software engineer 😅